MicrosoftDocs/learn/learn-pr/startup/mentor-meeting/includes/8-schedule-meeting-with-mentor.md

 ## Step 1: Introduce yourself

 &#9744; Revisit your research to ensure you understand the mentor's relevant experience.\
-&#9744; Compose an email that provides a quick description of your company—either as an introduction or as a reminder—and outlines the discussion you're hoping to have with the mentor\
+&#9744; Compose an email that provides a quick description of your company—either as an introduction or as a reminder—and outlines the discussion you're hoping to have with the mentor.\
 &#9744; Request windows of availability or ask for access to their preferred scheduling assistant

 ## Step 2: Establish a time and location